 Underground Plumbing Issues

 Undetected underground plumbing issues can lead to a consistently damp yard.
 Broken or leaking water lines beneath the surface can saturate the surrounding soil, creating a perpetually damp environment.
-If you suspect an underground plumbing problem, it is advisable to seek professional help to diagnose and repair the water line issue promptly.
+If you suspect an underground plumbing problem, it is advisable to seek professional help to diagnose and repair the main water line issue promptly.

 Soil Composition and Compaction